← Essays

 The Obsidian generation has been building maps of individual minds.
 The question is what happens when those maps start to connect.

 The most obvious implication is the one Rodin is built around: matching.
-If you can compare the fingerprints of two people and measure how similarly their minds work, you can surface connections that no credential-based system would ever find.
-The philosopher in Seoul whose thinking maps onto yours, even though you work in different fields and have never heard of each other.
-The researcher in Berlin who has been stuck on the same question as you for three years.
+If you can compare the fingerprints of two people and measure how similarly their minds work, you can surface connections that no credential-based system would ever find; the philosopher in Seoul whose thinking maps onto yours, even though you work in different fields and have never heard of each other, or the researcher in Berlin who has been stuck on the same question as you for three years.

 Your notes already contain your fingerprint.